HESPERIA LAKE: No report. Catfish season normally begins the end of April, but no information available. Information: 800-521-6332 or 760-244-5951.

 Antelope Valley Region

-APOLLO PARK LAKE: The trout bite has remained fair since the kid’s derby two weeks ago with a few trout to 3 pounds reported on small jigs or flies.
-The best action has been for carp, which continue good on home-made dough baits or the XXX Magic Bait in mulberry.
+APOLLO PARK LAKE: The Kid’s Derby this past Saturday drew over 800 anglers and the fishing was good.
+There was a 1,500-pound plant in the small lake, and many of the kids were getting five-fish limits on PowerBait.
+The bite has remained pretty decent since with fish to three pounds reported early this week, mostly on small jigs or flies.
+The Carp fishing has good on home-made dough baits or the XXX Magic Bait in mulberry.
 A lot of anglers are also using strawberry jello as a dip for their baits.
-Most of the carp are running from 4 to 10 pounds.
+Most of the carp are running from four to 10 pounds.
 For more information, contact Apollo Park at 661-940-7701 or Amaysing Fishing Bait & Tackle at 661-429-5824.

-JACKSON LAKE (NEAR WRIGHTWOOD): Good action on tiny bluegill, but otherwise very slow fishing.
+JACKSON LAKE (NEAR WRIGHTWOOD): Continued very slow fishing with no recent trout plants.
 For updated information, call Amaysing Fishing Bait & Tackle at 661-429-5824.

-QUAIL LAKE: The striper bite has been good with the warm weather.
+QUAIL LAKE: The striper bite broke wide open this week with the warm weather.
 The best action has been on ghost shrimp at the water outlet with anglers reporting stripers up to 10 pounds.
 The catfish bite has also come back on with a variety of cut baits, but the best action has been at the outlet near the parking lot on big hunks of mackerel.
 The bass have been best near the shoreline tules on plastics and nightcrawlers.
 Also some bluegill on meal worms or wax worms fished under a bobber tight to the structure.
 For updated information, call Amaysing Fishing Bait & Tackle at 661-429-5824.

 CALIFORNIA AQUEDUCT (Little Rock to Quail Lake stretch): The catfish action has been fair to good again this past week, especially the west side of the valley at 110th, 195th, and 280th West.
 Best bait has been mackerel.
-The striper bite is improving, with a few showing on cut baits or for anglers walking planer boards with shad-like lures.
+The striper bite is also starting to improve, especially for anglers walking planer boards with shad-like lures.
 For updated information, call Amaysing Fishing Bait & Tackle at 661-429-5824.